Purpose

 The Committee will:

-- Annually review and approve the evaluation process and compensation structure for the Com-pany’s executive officers as recommended by the CEO.
-The CEO shall evaluate and report the performance of the Company’s executive officers and the Committee shall approve the terms and grant of their compensation.
+- Annually review and approve the evaluation process and compensation structure for the Company’s executive officers as recommended by the CEO.
+The CEO shall evaluate and report on the performance of the Company’s executive officers and the Committee shall be authorized to approve the terms and grant of their compensation.
+An executive officer may not be present during any voting or deliberations by the Committee on their compensation.

-- Oversee the administration of Morningstar’s compensation plans, incentive plans and equity based plans, including the Morningstar Incentive Plan and Morningstar’s stock incentive plans, approve plan amendments, oversee compliance, interpret plan guidelines, and determine grants to employees, in a manner consistent with the terms of such plans.
+- Oversee the administration of Morningstar’s compensation plans, incentive plans and equity-based plans (including the Morningstar Incentive Plan and Morningstar’s stock incentive plans), and oversee compliance, interpret plan guidelines, and determine grants to employees in a manner consistent with the terms of such plans.

 - Oversee the administration of Morningstar’s employee benefit plans, including Morningstar’s 401(k) plan.
-The Committee shall have and shall exercise the authority of the Board with respect to the administration of such plans.
+The Committee shall have the authority of the Board with respect to the administration of such plans.

 - Make annual grants of director compensation.
 Periodically review Morningstar’s compensation policies for directors and how Morningstar’s director compensation practices compare with those of comparable public corporations.
 Review and recommend to the Board for approval any changes to Morningstar’s director compensation practices.

-- Review and recommend to the Board for approval compensation plans, policies, programs, and amendments to existing compensation plans, designed to attract, retain, motivate and appropriately reward employees.
+- Review and recommend to the Board for approval compensation plans, and amendments to existing compensation plans for executive officers and other employees as determined appropriate by the Committee, consistent with the Company’s compensation philosophy, which is to attract, retain, motivate and appropriately reward employees.

-- Review periodically emerging compensation and benefit trends, best practices and regulatory developments applicable to the Company, and report and make recommendations to the Board regarding such developments, as appropriate.
+- Review periodically emerging compensation and benefits trends, best practices and regulatory developments applicable to the Company, and report and make recommendations to the Board regarding such developments, as appropriate.

-- Oversee Morningstar’s compliance with SEC rules and regulations regarding any “say on pay” or other shareholder vote regarding Morningstar’s compensation programs and review the results of any such votes or other shareholder engagement.
+- Oversee Morningstar’s compliance with SEC rules and regulations regarding any “say on pay” or other shareholder votes regarding Morningstar’s compensation programs and review the results of any such votes or other shareholder engagement related to such matters.

-- Review and discuss with management Morningstar’s “Compensation Discussion and Analysis” proxy statement disclosure and prepare and approve the “Compensation Committee Report” for inclusion in Morningstar’s annual proxy statement according to the rules and regulations of the Securities and Exchange Commission set forth in Schedule 14A to the Securities Exchange Act of 1934.
+- Review and discuss with management Morningstar’s “Compensation Discussion and Analysis” disclosure, including the Company’s compensation peer group reported therein, and prepare and approve the “Compensation Committee Report” for inclusion in Morningstar’s annual public filings according to the rules and regulations of the SEC set forth in Schedule 14A to the Exchange Act.

-- Review Morningstar’s compensation policies and practices and assess whether such policies and practices are reasonably likely to encourage risk taking that would have a material adverse effect on the Company.
+- Review at least annually Morningstar’s compensation policies and practices and assess whether such policies and practices are reasonably likely to encourage risk taking that would have a material adverse effect on the Company.

 - Review and reassess the adequacy of this Charter annually and recommend any changes to the Board.

-- Prepare and review with the Board an annual performance evaluation of the Committee in fulfilling the duties of this Charter.
-Set goals and objectives of the Committee for the upcoming year.
+- Prepare and review with the Board an annual performance evaluation of the Committee in fulfilling the duties of this Charter, identify opportunities for improved effectiveness, and set goals and objectives of the Committee for the upcoming year.
 The performance evaluation may be conducted as the Committee deems appropriate.
-The report to the Board may take the form of an oral report by the Chair of the Committee or any other member of the Committee.
+The resulting report to the Board may take the form of an oral report by the Chair or any other member of the Committee.

 This Charter may be amended or modified only with the approval of the Board.